Your therapy session

 Alexithymia Language Index (Feelpath)

-Example composite scores show alexithymia indices trending down from last month to this month across six facets.
+Example composite scores show alexithymia indices trending down from last month to this month across six score dimensions.

 Insightful analytics